-- The machine tool builder can make additional machine-specific parameters available as user parameters, so that you can configure the functions that are available. - The machine tool builder can adapt the structure and contents of the user parameters.
+- The machine manufacturer can make additional machine-specific parameters available as user parameters, so that you can configure the functions that are available. - The machine manufacturer can adapt the structure and contents of the user parameters.
 The display on your machine may be different.